-Jordan Wyllie recently started as a receptionist at our new 3 More London office.
+Jordan Wyllie recently started as an Executive Assistant at our new 3 More London office.
 Previously Jordan worked as a professional dancer, before switching to teaching dancing alongside working at IQ-EQ.
 Here she tells us more about her experience as a professional dancer, and the experience of switching her career.

 I have worked as professional dancer for the past 8 years, in various locations such as in Canada, Qatar, Japan and China.
 Throughout my time as a professional dancer, I also had the opportunity to work as a dance model in major publications throughout North America.
 I was also able to work as a choreographer and adjudicator at dance competitions and pageants.
 In addition to working as a dancer, I slowly began to transition more and more into teaching.
 My knowledge and passion for dance instruction developed into a love of dance fitness, which allowed me to not only teach dancers, but also non-dancers.
 I now work as a dance-fitness instructor both privately and through gyms around London.

 Why were you interested in a career change?